Outdoor Assemblies and Events

 Outdoor assemblies and events shall not be permitted if they threaten human safety, or if they threaten to disrupt vehicular or pedestrian traffic.
 No outdoor assembly or event may interfere with or prevent the use of campus facilities for regular instructional programs or for other scheduled activities.
 Barbeques, amplified voices or music (such as a microphone, bullhorns, speakers) or fireworks require a permit and are prohibited during normal class hours (8am until 5pm).

 For reasons of safety, no overnight events will be permitted.
 In order to maintain an events calendar that allows for maximum participation by the many groups and units within the University, specific one-time events will be limited to one day, or one evening.
-An individual or group may appeal to the Vice President for Student and Academic Affairs or designee for an exception on a case by case basis.
+An individual or group may appeal to the Vice President for Finance and Administration or designee for an exception on a case by case basis.
 862-2053

 A permit form shall be obtained at the UNH Police Department, and filled out by the unit or group sponsoring an outdoor assembly as provided in section 23.41.
 Permit forms must be turned in to the UNH Police Department no later than five business days before an event.
 862-1427